ashfakhm/laundry-ease/docs/PRD.md

 - **Complaint window enforcement**
   Seekers must raise complaints within 24 hours of delivery.
 After this window, escrow may auto-release.

+- **Real-time order chat**
+  Seekers and providers must be able to exchange messages on active orders in real time via Socket.IO (`order:<id>` rooms).
+Messages are persisted in the `order_chats` collection and pushed live to connected participants.
+Admins may also access order chat rooms.

 - **Complaint chat audit trail**
   All messages in a complaint thread must be recorded with sender role and timestamp for dispute evidence.